FazalLabBCM/FazalLabPipelines/docs/DownloadRawData.md

 1. Visit [NCBI's SRA Run Selecter](https://www.ncbi.nlm.nih.gov/Traces/study/)
 2. Search the accession number for your study
-   - (The accession number for the APEX-Seq data is PRJNA476786)
+   - (The accession number for the APEX-seq data is PRJNA476786)
 3. Sign in to the TACO cluster and navigate to your `rawdata` folder from the command line
 4. Activate your conda environment using the code
    ```